SHASS Departmental Awards

 To acknowledge excellence in writing in the field of Economics, the Undergraduate Economics Association prints the MIT Undergraduate Journal of Economics at the end of each academic year.
 Three cash prizes are given for the best three papers submitted.
 The best five or six papers are printed in the journal.
 For more information, please email Gary King.

-Awarded annually, the MIT Award For Excellence in Global Studies and Languages is presented to an outstanding student of languages.
-The award includes a monetary prize to be used for international travel and lodging for the undergraduate student who best reflects the Section’s goals for achievement of proficiency in language, cultural understanding and enthusiasm in language learning.
-The stipend must be used in a country whose language the grantee has studied at MIT and must be used by February 1st of the following year.
+Awarded annually, the MIT Awards For Excellence in Global Languages is presented to outstanding students who best reflect the unit’s goals for achievement of proficiency in language, cultural understanding and enthusiasm in language learning.
+Entries are judged by a panel of Global Languages lecturers.

 The Palitz Fellowship is an exciting new research and international education opportunity for MIT undergradutes.
 The 6-month term as a Palitz Fellow includes the Spring semester in preparation with a faculty supervisor, followed by summer study in the Hague, with access to the Royal Picture Gallery Mauritshuis.
 Areas of study can include any aspect of culture, art, or history in the Dutch and Flemish Golden Age, for example: history of science, horticulture, or cartography; the art market; economic history; or the technologies of print making and book production.